lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

-* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe I/O on AEM 6.5.4.
+* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe Developer Console on AEM 6.5.4.

   This issue will be fixed in the next service pack 6.5.5.